 The Michigan Merit Curriculum is the result of an extraordinary partnership between the Executive Branch, State Board of Education, Superintendent of Public Instruction, Legislature, and numerous education associations MCL 380.1278a, MCL 380.1278b.

-The FAQ document was designed to provide readers with additional information and clarification regarding the flexibility within the State graduation requirements.
-The FAQ document will be regularly updated as needed.
+The FAQ webpage was designed to provide readers with additional information and clarification regarding the flexibility within the State graduation requirements.
+The FAQ webpage will be regularly updated as needed.
 For questions related to the Michigan Merit Curriculum, please contact the Educational Experiences Unit at 517-241-4285.

 World Language Update (09/2020)